silvest/HEPfit/Doxygen/Installation.md

   not to compile the SusyFit executable (default: OFF)

-Setting the option -DBAT_INSTALL=ON, the SusyFit installer will download, compile and install the BAT library.
-Please make sure that the BAT library is not already present in the BAT installation directory.
-It it is present, the installer does not build BAT, and uses the pre-installed one.
+Setting the option -DBAT_INSTALL=ON, the SusyFit installer will download, compile and install the BAT libraries.

+__NOTE:__ Please make sure that the BAT libraries are not already present in the BAT installation directory.
+If it is present, the installer does not build BAT, and uses the pre-installed one.

-If you want to use SusyFit with MPI support, you can specify the option -DMPIBAT=ON.
+__MPI Support:__ If you want to use SusyFit with MPI support, you can specify the option -DMPIBAT=ON.
 This option must be accompanied with -DBAT_INSTALL=ON in order to enable the SusyFit installer to download, patch and compile BAT with MPI
 support: